 What’s new in 2017?
 Lots more competitions, talks, presentations, latte art demonstrations.
 The London Coffee Festival’s getting bigger and bigger crowdier too (today was only the trade day!) and I wonder how long they will remain in the Old Truman Brewery.
 As England switches from a tea to coffee drinking nations, “geeky” brewing methods are considered normal – it just take a look at Bodum‘s stand to realise it.
 They have their own version of the Pour Over and Vacuum Coffee Maker.
 Cold Brew Coffee now really is mainstream – not so long ago, people barely knew what it was but wow!
 So many players on that scene now: Sandows of course, Her, Brass Monkeys… Cold Drip Coffee is making a bigger appearance so do stop by Batavia Coffee to see their amazing Cold Drip Tower.
 A cool find along the espresso maze was the quite handy Wacaco minispresso, for those who still want a luxurious dose of caffeine when they go camping: this works with either ground coffee or Nespresso machine.
 There are some cool coffee liqueurs too: Mr Black, Conker (of which I bagged a bottle – it’s fab in negroni) both based on cold brew.

 Mostly, though, I was fascinated by the non-coffee side, more developed than ever.
 There is only a limited number of shots you can sip before buzzing… You need palate cleansers, sugar.
 Take your pick… Fancy a turmeric latte?
 Rude Health will make you one.
 A touch of matcha?
-You will love Rebel‘s chocolate and matcha coconut milk.
+You will love Rebel‘s chocolate and matcha coconut milk (if you are more of a coconut oil fan, additional readings here).
 An amazing chai?
 Prana Chai infuses its blend with oil and oh, the taste of cardamom is simply enchanting.
 A soda?
 We’re talking fizzy, fragrant but barely sweet here like Kitsch (rhubarb & Thai basil or Cucumber and fennel seed) or Big Boss Palm (addictive coconut and vanilla).
 A soft drink?
 Try Teaolat, Hotel Chocolat’s new light tea and cacao infusions.
 Something completely different that will tickle your tastebuds?
 Get yourself a cup of Jarr Kombucha, fermented tea.

 If you can, book tickets for 2 days.
 There simply is too much to take in in 1!